changsongyang/windows-activation/docs/en/index.md

 ## Step 2.
 Run the Activation Script

-Copy the following command, paste it into the PowerShell window and press `Enter` key.
+Copy the following command, paste it (via Right-click) into the PowerShell window and press `Enter` key.

-> You can `paste` everything you copied by **Right-clicking** in CMD Or PowerShell Or other terminals.

 ::: code-group